Austin Location

 Facing domestic violence charges in Texas is overwhelming, especially when the statute of limitations domestic violence laws give prosecutors an extended time to file.
 The sooner you act, the stronger your defense can be.

-At the Law Office of David D. White, PLLC, we fight to protect your future and challenge weak or delayed evidence.
+At the Law Office of David D. White, PLLC, we work to protect your future and challenge weak or delayed evidence.
 Call us today at (512)-369-3737 to speak directly with an Austin domestic violence lawyer ready to stand in your corner.

 Client Reviews